BlazingDB/blazingsql/docs/graph.rst

 created by Apache Calcite, which in turn receives a SQL query.
-The initial relational algebra is converted into an physical plan, which is effectively a modified version of the original relational algebra plan, o, wherein some of the relational algebra steps is expanded into multiple steps.
+The initial relational algebra is converted into an physical plan, which is effectively a modified version of the original relational algebra plan, wherein some of the relational algebra steps is expanded into multiple steps.

 SQL
 ^^^